TushtiKulshreshtha/DevOps_Exp_5_B4/README.md

-Hey repository welcome to my guys
+Hey guys welcome to my repository here we will do the exp 5 of DevLab